ShayLevi/shay-automation-task/README.md

 2. Install the project dependencies using pnpm: pnpm install
 3. Create a .env file in the root directory of the project and add your Cloudinary credentials:

 EMAIL=your-email

 PASSWORD=your-password

   **Make sure to replace your-email and your-password with your actual Cloudinary credentials**

-4. Install Playwright:
-pnpm exec playwright install
-5. To run the tests, use the following command: pnpm exec playwright test
+4. To run the tests, use the following command: pnpm exec playwright test